SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *__New(function :: ControllerFunction, label :: String := "", icon :: String := false)*
 Constructs an instance of *ControllerAction*.

+#### *connectFunction(plugin :: ControllerPlugin, function :: ControllerFunction)*
+Called, when this action has been bound to the given function.
+The default method does nothing.
+Normally, functions will be connected during the activation of plugins or modes.

+#### *disconnectFunction(plugin :: ControllerPlugin, function :: ControllerFunction)*
+Called, when this action has been disconnected from the given function.
+The default method does nothing.
+Normally, functions will be disconnected during the deactivation of plugins or modes.

 #### [Abstract] *fireAction(function :: ControllerFunction, trigger :: String)*
 This method must be implemented by every subclass of *ControllerAction* and act according to the supplied trigger argument.